Hormonal pills are possible. Rating of the best contraceptives

 • Eskinor F

-Please note that such drugs contain a “horse” dose of hormones, therefore, they adversely affect health.
+Please note that such drugs contain a “horse” dose of hormones, and therefore have a negative effect on health.
 It is allowed to take no more than 4 times a year.

 It is best to use non-hormonal drugs.
-These are condoms, gels and suppositories with substances that inhibit spermatozoa.
-Regarding hormonal pills, they should be prescribed by a doctor, having carefully studied the medical history.
-In addition, it is advisable to take tests for hormones.
+These are condoms, gels and suppositories with substances that inhibit sperm.
+Regarding hormonal pills, they should be prescribed by a doctor after carefully studying the medical history.
+In addition, it is advisable to take hormone tests.
 Young girls are usually prescribed low-dose drugs.

 List of hormones for young girls: